How to Build Great App Store Screenshots

 Pay attention to the following points, and your App Store and Google Play page will easily grab the user's attention.

 Analysis of the target audience, an important step on which the format of the presentation of your visual content depends.
 What do your users expect to see?
 What do they need?
-The answer to these questions will help you decide on the screenshots styles.
+The answer to these questions will help you decide on the screenshot styles.

 Analysis of competitors.
 It's also important to research and analyze other apps in your category.
 Of course, there is no point in completely following the example of competitors and copying their colors, texts, stylistics, it's enough to figure out (in general terms) what your potential customer is used to seeing.
 Perhaps you should surprise your user by offering him something original and unique, but whether the game is worth the candle is up to you.